Table Manners

 I’m not saying I was a hard headed, thick skulled, or a snotty nose brat.
 I was a good kid, I always wanted to obey and follow the rules and my parents knew how to instill them, it was a technique called FEAR!
 Lol!

-Yep, I mean I heard from my mother “wear clean underwear every day in case you get into an accident”!
-I think maybe, just maybe if I did get into a accident I probably wouldn’t have clean underwear so what was the point?
-But that fear of “in case” got me and you bet, to this day, you got it, I’m always in “clean underwear” (as if I’d wear unclean??) anyway… Another thing was “Do your chores and go the extra mile, what if Jesus Christ was to walk in this house”
+Yep, I heard from my mother, “Wear clean underwear every day in case you get into an accident”!
+I think maybe, just maybe, if I did get into an accident, I probably wouldn’t have clean underwear, so what was the point?
+But that fear of “in case” got me, and you bet, to this day, you got it, I’m always in “clean underwear” (as if I’d wear unclean??) anyway… Another thing was, “Do your chores and go the extra mile; what if Jesus Christ were to walk in this house?”

 It’s now with the “what if’s”… well, I certainly don’t want The Savior seeing a messy room, how embarrassing!
 So, I always did my chores, and went the extra mile!
 I did learn how awesome a clean house is, especially if you’ve been in and seen a messy one!

-Classics from my dad were “Don’t slouch, you’ll be a hunchback”, “Don’t get too close to the T.V.
-You’ll end up cross eyed” “Don’t swallow watermelon seeds, they will grow in your stomach”, and we would get warnings or PSA reminders like “Remember, only you can prevent forest fires”, and “Never take wooden Nickels”.
-I seemed to always check my change after that, making sure it was all shiny.
+Classics from my dad were “Don’t slouch, you’ll be a hunchback,” “Don’t get too close to the T.V.
+You’ll end up cross-eyed” “Don’t swallow watermelon seeds, they will grow in your stomach,” and we would get warnings or PSA reminders like “Remember, only you can prevent forest fires,” and “Never take wooden Nickels”.
+I always checked my change after that, ensuring it was all shiny.

-Here is a interesting fact: Fortune 500 CEO’s will take a potential hire out to eat to secretly observe their manners.
+Here is an interesting fact: Fortune 500 CEOs will take a potential hire out to eat to secretly observe their manners.
 That potential candidate could not get hired simply because they totally suck at the table.
-Sorry for my harshness but come on, an adult who doesn’t know, or doesn’t value table manners, that’s pretty sad and not to mention… gross!
+Sorry for my harshness, but an adult who doesn’t know or value table manners is pretty sad and gross!

-Forbes put out an article called Dining Etiquette: The Business Meal As A Test Of Character by Rob Asghar.
+Forbes published an article called Dining Etiquette: The Business Meal As A Test Of Character by Rob Asghar.

-This among hundreds of other articles shares a quite similar perspective as mine, check them out before heading to your next big meal (or trying to impress a date, or your spouse)!
+This, among hundreds of other articles, shares a pretty similar perspective as mine; check them out before heading to your next big meal (or trying to impress a date or your spouse)!

-I did my best teaching my kids table manners.
+I did my best to teach my kids table manners.
 I even enrolled my young sons in a table etiquette class.
-The class was run by a well to do elderly woman, so proper, so poised.
-My boys were the only guys among a dozen young ladies and they were so upset with me for making them go.
-But I wanted them to truly embrace table etiquette, after all they were getting a full meal and snacks along the way.
-I just knew that after the course I’d have little sweet proper table manners boys on a whole new level!
+The class was run by a well-to-do elderly woman, so proper and poised.
+My boys were the only guys among a dozen young ladies, and they were so upset with me for letting them go.
+But I wanted them to truly embrace table etiquette; after all, they were getting a full meal and snacks along the way.
+I just knew that after the course, I’d have little sweet, proper table manners boys on a whole new level!

-In my head I was laughing I only wish I was a fly on the wall.
-I didn’t say anything and they were quiet until we got in the car then my oldest son said “Mom, that class was so stupid, she made us drink tea from a cup and saucer and stick our pinky out then made us wipe the corner of our mouth by dabbing the napkin on our face”.
-He said they looked at each other and laughed and giggled at many things and did their best!
-Anyway, I tried, I’m sure she tried too.
-At least if one day they have tea and crumpets with the Queen, they will know how to behave!
+In my head, I was laughing.
+I only wish I was a fly on the wall.
+I said nothing, and they were quiet until we got in the car.
+Then my oldest son said, “Mom, that class was so stupid; she made us drink tea from a cup and saucer and stick our pinky out, then made us wipe the corner of our mouth by dabbing the napkin on our face.”
+He said they looked at each other, laughed and giggled at many things, and did their best!
+Anyway, I tried, and I’m sure she tried, too.
+At least if they have tea and crumpets with the Queen one day, they will know how to behave!

-Now days it’s teaching my step kids (and their father, my husband) this thing, this passion of mine called “table manners” that I’ve come to learn isn’t always taught in the home, therefore not reinforced.
-It’s a uphill battle, but a worthy one indeed, because just like my Parents told me “you’ll appreciate it when your older!”
+Nowadays, it’s teaching my stepkids (and their father, my husband) this thing, this passion of mine called “table manners” that I’ve come to learn, isn’t always taught in the home, therefore, not reinforced.
+It’s an uphill battle, but a worthy one because, just like my parents told me, “You’ll appreciate it when you’re older!”

 I ran my martial arts school seems like forever, and my business has much to do with etiquette, like table manners.
 Etiquette in MA is like saying Yes sir, Yes mam’, No Sir, No mam’, please, thank you, May I, excuse me, pardon me, I’m sorry, accepting things with 2 hands, waiting your turn, showing respect, cleanliness, and discipline.

-Successful leaders want their hires with the utmost etiquette, after all they are a reflection of that business and Likewise every single person is a reflection of their parents or those that raised them when it comes to things like this.
-I enjoy teaching etiquette in cultivating that into my martial art program I believe they go hand-in-hand!
+Successful leaders want their hires to have the utmost etiquette; they reflect that business.
+Likewise, everyone reflects their parents or those who raised them regarding things like this.
+I enjoy teaching etiquette and cultivating that into my martial arts program.
+I believe they go hand-in-hand!

 How important was table manners in your household?

-In mine it was WILDLY IMPORTANT.
-My dad mainly taught them and he shared how important it was when he grew up and I didn’t really understand it all that much as a young child but as I grew up I became to see the importance.
-As an adult “OH MY GOSH” it’s crazy, super, especially important!
+In mine, it was WILDLY IMPORTANT.
+My dad mainly taught them, and he shared how important it was when he grew up.
+I didn’t understand it much as a young child, but I began to see the importance as I grew up.
+As an adult, “OH MY GOSH,” it’s crazy, super, essential!

-Its also important to set a good example for table manners, it’s definitely obvious when you see others who have none!
-You’re not ever going to offend me if you’re not politically correct because I certainly am not myself but somehow I get offended when it comes someone having bad table manners.
-If I don’t know you I’ll turn the other cheek, but if I know you, I might just all the sudden look all walleyed (and maybe silently gag).
+It’s also essential to set an excellent example for table manners; it’s obvious when you see others who have none!
+You’re not ever going to offend me if you’re not politically correct because I certainly am not myself.
+Still, when it comes to someone having lousy table manners.
+If I don’t know you, I’ll turn the other cheek, but if I know you, I might just suddenly look walleyed (and maybe silently gag).

-The dinner table is my refuge, my happy place, one of my passions and one of the monumental moments in a lifespan!
-The meal and it’s colors, it’s variety, it’s presentation, it’s aroma, it’s taste, it’s company, it’s time and preparation are all a beautiful thing to be had, not just savor the flavor but savor the moment!
+The dinner table is my refuge, my happy place, one of my passions, and one of the monumental moments in my lifespan!
+The meal and its colors, variety, presentation, aroma, taste, company, time, and preparation are all beautiful things to be had; not just savor the flavor, but savor the moment!

 But all that can be ruined by bad or lack of table manners (in my humble opinion).

-Table manners shows etiquette, it shows dignity, it shows respect and honor, it’s shows consideration.
-Table manners is appreciated and I think table manners is sexy!
+Table manners show etiquette, dignity, respect, honor, and consideration.
+Table manners are appreciated, and I think table manners are sexy!
 Is sexy the right word?
-Perhaps table manners is attractive, and to me that’s sexy.
-James Bond has good table manners, he makes eating dinner look classy.
-The Blues Brothers, they make eating dinner, well, trashy (funny, but trashy).
+Perhaps table manners are attractive, and to me, that’s sexy.
+James Bond has good table manners; he makes eating dinner look classy.
+The Blues Brothers make eating dinner trashy (funny, but trashy).

-Classy or trashy, sexy and attractive “Table Manners” is truly one of the things I am passionate about.
-Might be odd, you might not think anything of it but when you have three square meals a day and share table time with family and others it truly is part of your life and something that I tend to cherish, hence one of my my passions!
+Classy or trashy, sexy and attractive “Table Manners” is genuinely one of the things I am passionate about.
+It might be odd; you might not think anything of it, but when you have three square meals a day and share table time with family and others, it truly is part of your life and something I tend to cherish, hence one of my passions!

-So please, indulge me for a moment and I ask with utmost passion to make manners important.
+So please, indulge me for a moment, and I ask with utmost passion to make manners meaningful.
 For yourself, your kids, your loved ones.
 Ask not what manners can do for you but what you can do with manners!

-I’m using the word important because table manners ARE important.
-Let me break down some of these right here, some big ones to know, to follow, to embrace and appreciate.
+I’m using the word important because table manners ARE essential.
+Let me break down some of these, some big ones to know, to follow, to embrace, and to appreciate.

 I’ll list the opposite on the 2nd list and try not to gag while writing that one.
-Let’s say you were raised without ever being taught table manners, and therefore didn’t teach your kids table manners, then this is a “How To” good helpmate or even a good reminder start for you and yours:)
+Let’s say you were raised without ever being taught table manners, and therefore didn’t teach your kids table manners; then this is a “How To” suitable helpmate or even a good reminder start for you and yours:)

 - When silverware is not in your mouth, rest that WRIST on the table, keep your other hand in your LAP.